khalid-hussain/shaheen/chap16.md

 After sitting at the food-spread, that scene came in front of Musa's eyes when he first entered into the valley of the falcons with Al-Zeghel.
 He was imagining that feast in the forest whose host was Badr bin Mughira.
-Today when Mansoor Bin Ahmed assisted him in washing his hands, he suddenly felt like a stranger.
+Today when Mansoor bin Ahmed assisted him in washing his hands, he suddenly felt like a stranger.
 Despite Bashir's rapport and Mansoor's sincerity, he felt a sort of loneliness in the gathering.
 He tried to bring Badr bin Mughira's topic but he could not utter the words.
 The hosts were waiting for their guest to extend